 Any real or personal property that has been destroyed in whole or part, or is in an area that has been declared a disaster area by the governor or the county legislative authority and has been reduced in value by more than 20% may be eligible for a property assessment reduction and or abatement of property taxes.
-Destroyed property form applications are available at your assessor's office or on line at dor.wa.gov/sites/default/files/2022-02/64-0003. pdf.
+Destroyed property form applications are available at your assessor's office or on line at <a href="document-document-document-declaration-declarat and penalties or compensating tax may apply when property is removed from classification.